anshuljethani/Customer-Support-Copilot-Atlan/README.md

 ---

+## How did I scrape the RAG Data?
+Refer to the repository here : [Web Crawler](https://github.com/anshuljethani/Atlan-crawling)

 ## 🔧 Environment Variables - Some of the variables are required to run the application locally.
 I have listed them down here :

 ```bash